-(White Raven Woman with Turquoise eyes is my name)
+Waabishka Kakaki Zhaawshko Shkeezhgokwe (White Raven Woman with Turquoise eyes)

 In 2003, Amy founded, EarthTALKER, a magazine focused on women and families.
 In 2008, Amy is the recipient of the FNTI/Ryerson University Practicum Award for Theory of Interconnectedness – An Indigenous perspective on political decision-making.
 Amy has an MA in Culture & History; her thesis, Emptying the Cup: Healing Fragmented Identity, explores an Anishinawbekwe (female) perspective on historical trauma and culturally appropriate consultation and is published by the Centre for World Indigenous Studies’ Fourth World Journal.
-Amy recently published her first non-fiction full-length book, Starblanket – A mother’s gift to her son.
+In 2014, Amy published her first non-fiction full-length book, Starblanket – A mother’s gift to her son.
+Later that year Amy release a three song EP entitled: Sacred Water Journey.
+In 2018, Amy released her first full-length hand-drumming album, Gaate Zaagi’in – Everything.
 When she is not writing, Amy facilitates cultural workshops and drum circles.
-Amy is also a hand drummer and singer.

 The Way of the Drum